-The sensor payload is a microsonde developed at the University of Colorado's Integrated Remote and In Situ Sensing Program (IRISS).
-The microsonde consists of pressure, temperature, and humidity sensors sampling at 1 Hz; GPS to measure position, course, and speed; a micro controller (MCU); and a 915 Hz, 100 mW transmitter.
-There is a difference of 23.4 g between the actual ALD weight, including the microsonde, and the maximum payload weight capability.
+The sensor payload, termed microsonde, is a sensing system in development at the University of Colorado's Integrated Remote and In Situ Sensing Program (IRISS).
+The microsonde consists of pressure, temperature, and humidity sensors sampling at 1 Hz; GPS to measure position, course, and speed; a micro controller (MCU); and a 915 Hz, 20 dB transmitter.
+Table 1 summarizes component accuracy and range values while Table 2 displays the weight distribution of the microsonde.
+The weight breakdown of the entire ALD is shown in Table 3.
+As can be seen, there is a difference of 23.4 grams between the actual ALD weight and maximum payload weight.
 This difference can be used to reach a higher altitude, ballast weight can be added, or a smaller ALD balloon can be used.
-Smaller, cylindrical balloon options are being explored to decrease forces the ALD balloon experiences during the fill process.
+Options into smaller, cylindrical balloons are being explored to make use of this to decrease some of the forces the ALD balloon experiences during the fill process.